PacketFence Clustering Guide

 systemctl restart packetfence-mariadb

-From this moment on, you will lose the configuration changes and data changes that occur on nodes A and B.
+From this moment on, the configuration changes and data changes that occur on nodes A and B will be lost.

 The commands above will make sure that nodes A and B will not be forwarding requests to C even if it is alive.
 Same goes for C which won’t be sending traffic to A and B. This means A and B will continue to have the same database informations while C will start to diverge from it when it goes live.
 We’ll make sure to reconcile this data afterwards.